Travis Alabanza: Career

 Alabanza started their career in the London spoken word scene, with their poems were first published in 2015, in the Black and Gay in the UK Anthology and becoming a Barbican Young Poet.
 Later that year, Alabanza went on tour for their theatre show Stories of a Queer Brown Muddy Kid, performing at clubs, bookstores, and performance venues across the United Kingdom and abroad.

 They have an honorary fellowship from Rose Bruford College and have been featured as a guest lecturer and panelist at over forty universities in the United Kingdom during LGBTQ and Black History month to discuss issues related to race, sexual orientation, and gender.
 Their work has been featured at Duckie, Bar Wotever, And What!
 Festival, Hamburg International Feminist Festival, Late at Tate, the V&A, and Transmission Gallery.
-They are currently the youngest person to be awarded a residency at The Tate in 2017/2018.
+They were the youngest person ever to be awarded a residency at The Tate in 2017/2018.

 In 2016, Alabanza starred in the five star roundhouse production of Putting Words in Your Mouth by Scottee.
 In 2017, they began working on a solo exhibition, The Other'd Artist for Transmission Gallery in Glasgow.
 Alabanza released their first chapbook titled Before I Step Outside.
 (You Love Me); a compilation of visual art, poetry, diary entries, and essays.
 They also performed the leading role in the stage adaptation of Derek Jarman's punk film Jubilee.

 Alabanza has critiqued mainstream feminism for having been rooted in transphobia and mainstream feminists for often neglecting trans and gender non-conforming people in their discussions of progress.